 Opportunities Available to DNP-Prepared Nurses in Nevada

-With a Doctorate of Nursing Practice, Nevada nurses are eligible to fill some of the most critical leadership positions in the field.
+With a Doctorate of Nursing Practice, Nevada nurses are eligible to fill some of the most critical leadership positions, both in and out of the clinical environment.
 Many nurses find advancement with their current employer, while others go on fill leadership gaps with a new employer that requires a doctorate-prepared nurse’s specialized expertise.